testinnplayin/wtd-pwa-test/README.md

 Each time a new Whatchamagigger is created (once a minute), the user receives a push notification about the fact.

 There is also an offline component, only put in place for the dashboard view.
-Namely the idea is that the user can still visit the dashboard and other pages but also the dashboard widgets still function annd the user can still see a count in the widgets themselves.
+Namely the idea is that the user can still visit the dashboard and other pages but also the dashboard widgets still function and the user can still see a count in the widgets themselves.
 As such, a cache-first-update-later strategy was used.

 [Top](#toc)